milanaryal/milanaryal.github.io/about.md

 <p class="lead">{{ "Hello, my name is Milan Aryal (मिलन अर्याल) and I'm a student living in Kathmandu, Nepal who loves designing the web and listening music a lot." | markdownify | strip_html | strip_newlines }}</p>

+If I have an idea I can't sleep until I make it real.
+Design is my passion.

 <div class="alert alert-info">The name Milan (pronounced MEE-lahn), means dear, loving and gracious in Slavic; in Ancient Roman, eager and laborious; and in Sanskrit, unification. :blush:</div>

 ### Let's be friends